Skip to main content

 ...

-Assuming you want the WorkloadRebalancer resource been auto cleaned in the future, you can just edit it and set spec.ttlSecondsAfterFinished field to 300, just like:
+Assuming you want the WorkloadRebalancer resource to be auto cleaned in the future, you can just edit it and set spec.ttlSecondsAfterFinished field to 300, just like:

 apiVersion: apps.karmada.io/v1alpha1